77it/GitSvnSync/README.md

 for essential messages etc)

+The script can be also an useful cheatsheet of Git|Subversion commands, because all the commands run from the script can be run from the command line.

 The only 2 files you have to touch are:
 * "Sync-Repos.stex.ps1" to see what the start script do (and to execute it when you are ready)